Soko101/SLUGFEST/README.md

 # SLUGFEST

-Recreating my Professor's remake of Twitter or X as it is now called.
+Recreated my Professor's remake of Twitter or X as it is now called.

 This was a collaborative and hence each page was created by a different student, however I worked on the feed page and slimetrail.